FAT Brands (NASDAQ:FAT) Upgraded by Zacks Investment Research to Buy

-Zacks Investment Research upgraded shares of FAT Brands (NASDAQ:FAT) from a hold rating to a buy rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
-They currently have $6.75 target price on the stock.
+Zacks Investment Research upgraded shares of FAT Brands (NASDAQ:FAT) from a hold rating to a buy rating in a report published on Tuesday, Zacks.com reports.
+Zacks Investment Research currently has $6.00 target price on the stock.

 According to Zacks, “FAT Brands Inc. is a multi-brand, restaurant franchising company.
 It develops, markets and acquires restaurant.
 The company primarily operates Fatburger, Buffalo’s Cafe, Buffalo’s Express and the Ponderosa & Bonanza Steakhouse concepts.
 FAT Brands Inc. is based in CA, United States. “

-Several other analysts also recently issued reports on FAT.
-Noble Financial began coverage on shares of FAT Brands in a research report on Tuesday, June 2nd.
-They issued a market perform rating for the company.
-ValuEngine raised shares of FAT Brands from a hold rating to a buy rating in a report on Thursday, June 4th.

-FAT Brands (NASDAQ:FAT) last announced its quarterly earnings data on Thursday, August 6th.
-The company reported ($0.20) EPS for the quarter, missing the consensus estimate of ($0.17) by ($0.03).
-The company had revenue of $3.11 million for the quarter, compared to analyst estimates of $3.38 million.
-FAT Brands had a negative return on equity of 164.61% and a negative net margin of 33.32%.
-Equities analysts expect that FAT Brands will post -0.78 earnings per share for the current year.

-In other news, CEO Andrew Wiederhorn acquired 21,832 shares of the business’s stock in a transaction on Tuesday, August 11th.
-The shares were purchased at an average cost of $3.21 per share, with a total value of $70,080.72.
-Following the acquisition, the chief executive officer now directly owns 23,332 shares of the company’s stock, valued at $74,895.72.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-2.80% of the stock is owned by insiders.
+In other news, CEO Andrew Wiederhorn acquired 21,832 shares of the business’s stock in a transaction dated Tuesday, August 11th.
+The shares were bought at an average cost of $3.21 per share, for a total transaction of $70,080.72.
+Following the acquisition, the chief executive officer now directly owns 23,332 shares in the company, valued at approximately $74,895.72.
+The purchase was disclosed in a filing with the SEC, which is available through this link.
+Company insiders own 2.80% of the company’s stock.

 FAT Brands Inc, a multi-brand franchising company, acquires, markets, and develops fast casual and casual dining restaurant concepts.
 As of April 22, 2019, it owned 7 restaurant brands, including Fatburger, Buffalo's Cafe, Buffalo's Express, Hurricane Grill & Wings, Yalla Mediterranean, Ponderosa Steakhouse, and Bonanza Steakhouse with approximately 300 locations open and 200 under development worldwide.